SeongUgKim/gender_bias_in_nlp/README.md

 * Given this MGL from eval_words folder, lexicon_based and model_based sentence extraction is conducted through "extract.py" file.**
 * Within this file, one can change the evaluation corpus by modifying the arguments of this Python file.
-* The required arguments to pass are the language of the corpus(model), male gender lexicon, female gender lexicon, and the corpus.
+* The required arguments to pass are the language of the corpus(model), the male gender lexicon, the female gender lexicon, and the corpus.
 * This file first tokenizes the corpus, extracts the sentences containing the gendered word, generates the sentences, and writes the sentences in pickle format.
 * One can also use Jupyter Notebook to make the sentence that is shown in "extraction_chn.ipynb" file.
 * An illustration of how this pipeline works is shown in the main function of "extract.py" file.